 8.2.
-Redevelopment Goal 2: Invest in Resiliency & Infrastructure
+Redevelopment Goal 2: Invest in Climate Resiliency, Sustainability & Infrastructure

-Infrastructure and resiliency improvements are necessary to support and implement the goals of the CRA plan, specifically within commercial areas and to improve conditions in neighborhoods.
-Resiliency and infrastructure strategies are accomplished through a variety of activities, including but not limited to all activities associated with resiliency, sustainability, infrastructure, transportation, etc. The recommendations outlined below are to increase area resiliency and associated infrastructure.
+Infrastructure, sustainability and climate resiliency improvements are necessary to support and implement the goals of the CRA plan, specifically within commercial areas and to improve conditions in neighborhoods.
+Climate resiliency and infrastructure strategies are accomplished through a variety of activities, including but not limited to all activities associated with resiliency, sustainability, infrastructure, transportation, etc. The recommendations outlined below are to increase area resiliency and associated infrastructure.

 8.2.1.
-Resiliency & Sustainability
+Climate Resiliency & Sustainability

-- Coordinate with the City of Miami Beach on communication strategies and traffic mitigation efforts related to CRA-located sea-rise projects. - Develop a resiliency incentive program to assist residential and commercial property owners with applicable capital improvements. - Create developer, property owner, and homeowner incentives for certified green building design elements, energy efficiency upgrades, and the incorporation of renewable energy sources. - Encourage "adaptive reuse" for existing buildings to attract new markets and investment. - Establish CRA project goals for U.S. Green Building Council LEED and/or Florida Green Building Coalition certifications. - Support initiatives in the City's Sustainability Plan, Energy Economic Zone Work Plan, Blue/Green Plan, and Resilience Planning. - Implement adaptation projects to address environmental change including raising streets and sea walls, dune restoration, and constructing pump systems. - Work with City, County, and other utility providers to increase awareness on utility usage surveys and assessments. - Encourage water reuse systems for irrigation when available.
+- Coordinate with the City of Miami Beach on communication strategies and traffic mitigation efforts related to CRA-located sea-rise projects. - Develop a climate resiliency incentive program to assist residential and commercial property owners with applicable capital improvements. - Create developer, property owner, and homeowner incentives for certified green building design elements, energy efficiency upgrades, and the incorporation of renewable energy sources. - Encourage "adaptive reuse" for existing buildings to attract new markets and investment. - Establish CRA project goals for U.S. Green Building Council LEED and/or International Living Future Institute Petals Certification. - Support initiatives such as the City's Strategic Plan through the Lens of Resilience, Resilient 305 Strategy, Road Elevation, and Neighborhood Improvement Project and Neighborhood Prioritization Concept Plans, Urban Forestry Master Plan, Climate Action Plan, Energy Economic Zone Work Plan, BGSI Plan, and overall resilience planning efforts.

-- Recruit financial institutions to provide financing options for residential and commercial energy and water efficiency, renewable energy and water quality projects with applicants adhering to the financial institution's requirements. - Work with housing organizations to encourage energy saving measures in their projects.
+- Implement adaptation projects to address environmental change including raising streets and seawalls, ecosystem restoration and enhancements including dune restoration, and constructing pump systems. - Work with City, County, and other utility providers to increase awareness on utility usage surveys and assessments. - Encourage water reuse systems for irrigation when available and economically feasible. - Recruit financial institutions to provide financing options for residential and commercial energy and water efficiency, renewable energy and water quality projects with applicants adhering to the financial institution's requirements. - Work with housing organizations to encourage energy saving measures in their projects.